Patrick Meek: Personal life

 As part of a sponsorship deal, Meek works as a valet at the Waldorf Astoria Park City when not skating.
 In 2013, he teamed up with Charity: water to promote clean drinking water in the developing world.
 Meek also promotes Right To Play, a charity formed by former speed skater Johann Olav Koss.
 He has two sisters who live with his parents in Naples, Florida.
+In 2022 he married his wife, Lauren, and they have two children.